pythonarcade/arcade/doc/programming_guide/gui/concepts.rst

 which is only updated if a widget changed and requested rendering (via :py:meth:`~arcade.gui.UIWidget.trigger_render` or :py:meth:`~arcade.gui.UIWidget.trigger_full_render`).

-During :py:meth:`~arcade.gui.UIManager.draw`, will check if updates are required and finally draws on screen.
+The :py:class:`~arcade.gui.UIManager` `draw` method, will check if updates are required and finally draws the framebuffer on screen.

 Layouting and Rendering
 ```````````````````````